-Mount Cordeaux (1,135m) and Mount Mitchell (1,168m) are perfect if you’re looking for an easy hike with spectacular views.
+Mount Cordeaux (1,135m) and Mount Mitchell (1,168m) are perfect if you’re looking for an easy mountain hike near Brisbane with spectacular views.
 Both walks were easy enough to catch up with my friends’ stories as we were walking up.
 We weren’t out of breath and we didn’t have to focus too much as the path was obvious.